 Could there even be more happiness?

-In this month (September) where we are being especially aware of suicide prevention, and are being told to ask each other if we are OK, I encourage you to be kinder to yourself, and perhaps also to those around you.
+This month I encourage you to be kinder to yourself, and perhaps also to those around you.

 (Or, to spend some time reflecting on what non violence is to you, and how you could practice it.)

 Karen Howard is a Counsellor, Coach and energetic body worker.
 She is also an Access Bars® Facilitator and a Body Process® Facilitator.
 You can connect with her via her email email@example.com